 Created is fully focused on the kinds of practical skills employers are crying out for, so you'll instantly put yourself ahead in the pack when it comes to applying for jobs.
 On their courses, you'll be working on real-world briefs, and get feedback from real-world pros, so it's light years away from the stuffy world of traditional academia.

-If your current skillset is rooted in print-based design, for example, you may want to delve more into the world of digital by taking Created's Visual Design Foundation course, or the Visual Design Professional course.
+If your current skillset is rooted in print-based design, for example, you may want to delve more into the world of digital by taking Created's UI Design Professional course, or the UX Design Professional course.